clintonshane84/ArchMirrorListSync/README.md

 ------------

 ```
-Make certain you are in the root of the ArchMirrorListSync directory then perform the following command:
+Make certain you are in the root of the archlinux-mirrorlist-fetch-and-sync directory then perform the following command:
 sudo cp ./pacman-mirrorlist-update.sh /usr/bin
 sudo chmod a+x /usr/bin/pacman-mirrorlist-update.sh
 ```